MicrosoftDocs/Advertising-docs/BingAds/query-message/google-bing-query-message-differences.md

 ms.author: "scottwhi"
 ---

-# Differences between Google's and Bing Ads' Query messages
+# Differences between Google's and Microsoft Advertising's Query messages

-The following are the differences between Google's Query Message implementation and Bing's.
+The following are the differences between Google's Query Message implementation and Microsoft's.

-- Bing does not support Live Queries.
-Bing will not include the following elements and attributes related to Live Queries.
+- Microsoft does not support Live Queries.
+Microsoft will not include the following elements and attributes related to Live Queries.
   - The `latencySensitive` attribute of the `Query` element.
   - The `DeadlineMs` element.

-- Bing does not support room and room bundle information in Transaction Message.
-Bing will not include the `HotelInfoProperties` element.
+- Microsoft does not support room and room bundle information in Transaction Message.
+Microsoft will not include the `HotelInfoProperties` element.